 5. If anything seen on a walk needs immediate attention we encourage users to call their local council immediately to report it.

 Request a walk-friendly improvement

 Help us advocate for potential pedestrian improvements that could be included in your neighbourhood to make it more walkable or walk-friendly.
 Use this form to list your suggestions for new walk-friendly facilities, ideas and locations!
 You may notice something that is not in need of maintenance, but will help you walk easily and safely in the area.
 Use our online form to let us know!
 We regularly compile these requests and provide them to council and state government to improve walkability for all.

 Have you noticed a walking location that needs improving?
-Help Queensland Walks to develop the walk-friendly improvement list with locations for:

 - a new footpath